Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization of Why Difficult Examples Hurt Contrastive Learning

 \subsection{Preliminaries}

 \textbf{Notations.} Given a natural data $\bar{x} \in \bar{\mathcal{X}}:= \mathbb{R}^d$, we denote the distribution of its augmentations by $\mathcal{A}(\cdot|\bar{x})$ and the set of all augmented data by $\mathcal{X}$, which is assumed to be finite but exponentially large.
 For mathematical simplicity, we assume class-balanced data with $n$ denoting the number of augmented samples per class and $r+1$ denoting the number of classes, hence $|\mathcal{X}| = n(r+1)$.
-Let $n_d$ represent the number of difficult-to-learn examples per class and $\mathbb{D}_d$ the set of difficult-to-learn examples.
+Let $n_d$ represent the number of difficult examples per class and $\mathbb{D}_d$ the set of difficult examples.
+In addition, we denote $k$ as the feature dimension in contrastive representation learning.